3DBAG/CityBuf/readme.md

 - Appropriate per-type binary representation.
 Depending on the ColumnType, sometimes these are statically sized and sometimes they include a length prefix.
 So for a Bool column it will always be 3 bytes — 2 for the index and 1 for the bool itself (u8, little-endian).
 For a String, it’s variable, with 2 bytes for the column index, then a 4-byte unsigned length, then a UTF-8 encoding of the String.

 # Benchmark
-This Benchmark compares CityBuf to CityJSON and CityJSONSequence.
+This Benchmark compares CityBuf to CityJSON and CityJSONSeq.
 It compares the file size of the three formats for a variety of datasets, and a read test is performed, which gives us an idea of read speed and memory consumption during reading.

 Summary of main findings:
 - CityBuf is always the fastest in the read test.
 Overall ~5x faster than CityJSON and ~2x faster than CityJSONSeq.